kubewarden/docs/src/tasks.md

       mutating: false
     ```

-    > TIP: by default, the `name` value is set to `generated-policy`.
+    > TIP: By default, the `name` value is set to `generated-policy`.
 You might want to edit it before you deploy the `ClusterAdmissionPolicy`.
     >
     > NOTE: To avoid confusion, the value above has been set to `privileged-pods`.